Cryru/Emotion/README.md

 ## Requirements:

+- OpenGL Support Options
+  - ES 3 on Anything
-- OpenGL ES 3 or OpenGL 3.3 Core
+  - 3.3 Core on MacOS
+  - 3.0 Core on Windows or Linux
+- GLSL Support Options
-- GLSL 300 es support required on Windows and Linux, GLSL 300 on MacOS
+  - 300 es support on Windows or Linux
+  - 300 support on MacOS
+- Dynamically Uniform Expression Support Options
+  - The "GL_ARB_gpu_shader5" extension
-  - GL_ARB_gpu_shader5 support, if the extension is missing then GLSL 400 support is required on Windows and Linux
+  - GLSL 400 on Windows or Linux
-  - Dynamically uniform expression support required.

 #### Linux